Cryptography Is Not Enough: Relay Attacks on Authenticated GNSS Signals: Spoofing Locations Using Authenticated GNSS Signals

 \subsection{Attacker and System Assumptions}

 The attacker's overall goal is to manipulate the estimated position at a victim receiver.
 For example, the attacker is close to the victim receiver at location $l_A$ and intends to spoof the receiver to a target location $l_T$ as shown in Figure~\ref{attacker_model}.
-We assume that the attacker has access to all public information, such as pseudorandom codes, signal modulation schemes, and data frame formats.
+We assume that the attacker has access to all public information, such as pseudorandom codes, signal modulation schemes, and data-frame formats.
 The attacker can receive legitimate GNSS signals, even if OSNMA and Chimera are enabled, as the spreading codes are public knowledge.
 Additionally, the attacker can transmit the GNSS signal using the modulation and frame format expected at the victim receiver.
-Finally, we assume that the attacker has sufficient transmission power to overshadow the legitimate signals\footnote{GPS's signal strength on the ground is typically around -127.5 dBm}.
+Finally, we assume that the attacker has sufficient transmission power to overshadow the legitimate signals\footnote{GPS's signal strength on the ground is typically -127.5 dBm}.
 We emphasize that the attacker \emph{cannot} modify the contents of the navigation message as it would break the integrity, and the victim receiver will detect the manipulation.
 Hence, in contrast to today's spoofing attacks, our adversary cannot generate navigation messages in advance.

-However, the attacker can temporally manipulate by delaying each satellite signal.
 We assume that the victim's receiver is a standard GNSS receiver, capable of decoding GNSS messages and validating the authenticity of the message content (e.g., Galileo OSNMA or GPS Chimera).
 The victim receiver can access confidential out-of-band information (e.g., Chimera's fast channel mode) and is loosely synchronized as required by the respective authentication scheme.
 However, we assume that the victim receiver does not implement other non-cryptographic spoofing detection mechanisms, e.g., physical-layer-based spoofing detection techniques~\cite{ranganathan2016spree, warner2003gps, mcmilin2015gps}.